Maximum Ideal Likelihood Estimation: A Unified Inference Framework for Latent Variable Models: Implementation and Methodology

-Definition \ref{SlicewiseConvexFunction} specifies the convexity of categorical variables.
-It is natural to assume that the log ideal likelihood of categorical latent variables and continuous parameters is slice-wise convex.
-Note that Gaussian Mixture Model (GMM) is a standard example.
-Moreover, similar conditions are used in statistical models with discrete parameters \citep{Choirat2012,Ma2023} To clarify the specific algorithm, we define the neighborhood in Definition \ref{CategoricalOptimizationalNeighbourhood}.
+Definition \ref{SlicewiseConvexFunction} characterise the convexity of functions with categorical inputs.
+Note that the log ideal likelihood function of Gaussian Mixture Model (GMM) is slice-wise convex in particular.
+It is natural to assume that the log ideal likelihood with categorical latent variables and continuous parameters satisfies slice-wise convexity.
+Similar assumptions have been adopted discrete parameters models \citep{Choirat2012,Ma2023}.